-These principles have been adapted from 6JSC/Chair/2 [http://www.rda-jsc.org/docs/6JSC-Chair-2.pdf] and RDA, Introduction to RDA.
-Examples.
-Examples should
+These principles have been adapted from 6JSC/Chair/2 and the RDA Toolkit Guidance chapter section, Introduction to RDA>Examples.

+Examples should:

-- be illustrative and not prescriptive (i.e., examples should not be used in place of an instruction) - illustrate the instruction at which they appear - be unambiguous - require either no explanation or only a brief explanation - represent a valid and useful application of the language version of RDA in which they appear - not introduce concepts not found in RDA (e.g., terms that would require definition) - be representative of the range of resources, agents (e.g., persons, families, and corporate bodies), and other entities - can be made-up, but should always be plausible
+- be illustrative and not prescriptive (i.e., examples should not be used in place of an instruction) - illustrate the instruction at which they appear - be unambiguous - require either no explanation or only a brief explanation - represent a valid and useful application of the language version of RDA in which they appear - not introduce concepts not found in RDA (e.g., terms that would require definition) - be representative of the range of resources, agents (e.g., persons, families, and corporate bodies), and other entities - can be made-up, but should always be plausible - should not espouse hate or prejudice or incorporate content that is likely to cause harm or distress

 While effort should be made to find examples that represent a diversity of persons, languages, etc., clarity is the most important principle for examples.

 Examples using the same resources may be given for different instructions when appropriate.
 In particular, examples illustrating different options for the same element may use the same resource.
 For example, "The invisible man" may appear in an option to retain an initial article and "Invisible man" may appear in an option to omit an initial article.
 Examples may be used for elements or Guidance chapters.